heygrady/react-redux-notes/redux-wordpress.md

 ```

 ### Adding selectors
 The bulk of what your containers will include from your module will be selectors.
-Selectors are in charge of returning portions of the state that are relavant to your app.
+Selectors are in charge of returning portions of the state that are relevant to your app.
 Below you'll see all of the selectors we're using in the `PostListContainer`.
 We'll go through them.

 ```js
 // ... snippet from src/routes/Posts/modules/posts.js